Scrainer/Scrainer/README.md

 ## 🏆 Achievements

-- 🌟 Completed .Tech Domain's Break the Code Challenge - Finished the Challenge, being place amongst the Top 50 in my country.
+- 🌟 Completed .Tech Domain's Break the Code Challenge - Finished the Challenge, being placed amongst the Top 50 in my country.

 ## 🎖 Certifications